Faculty

 Our team

-KQuIP is a dynamic network of kidney health professionals, patients and carers who are committed to developing, supporting and sharing improvement in kidney services, to enhance outcomes and quality of life for people with kidney disease.
+KQIP is a dynamic network of kidney health professionals, patients and carers who are committed to developing, supporting and sharing improvement in kidney services, to enhance outcomes and quality of life for people with kidney disease.

-KQuIP programme management team
+KQIP programme management team

-Prior to working for KQuIP, Catherine studied Anthropology at university in Sussex and went on to work in the programme management team of an international healthcare charity.
+Prior to working for KQIP, Catherine studied Anthropology at university in Sussex and went on to work in the programme management team of an international healthcare charity.
 Her main interests are patient experience, communications and – of course – quality improvement.

 When not working Catherine enjoys playing the piano and flute, reading, walking her labradoodle, camping, and cycling.